Kirby Moves for 3d Gauge Theories: Introduction

+Now we get a new geometric object as the OV Lagrangian branes, and we should know how they interact with the three-manifolds.
+By studying the Dehn surgeries, we note that the OV Lagrangian branes should link to the surgical knots that label the three-manifolds, and the linking number is the charge of the chiral multiplet.
+This is not a surprise, since in the geometric engineering using Calabi-Yau manifolds, charges of chiral multiplets are often realized as the intersection numbers between divisors and curves.
+The next thing is to geometrically understand a basic physical duality involving the chiral multiplets.
+Using an idea inspired by identical surgery, we propose that this basic duality should be interpreted as the Rolfsen twist of the three-manifold.
+This twist is special and not falls in the scope of the Kirby moves, but does lead to equivalent surgeries.

+Let us briefly review the Ooguri-Vafa construction to show the results of this paper.
+To begin with, M5-branes wrapping the Lagrangian submanifold intersect the M5-branes wrapping the three-sphere along a knot: $L_\redK \cap S^3=\redK$.
+The chiral multiplet only corresponds to the unknot, and the three-sphere can be replaced by generic three-manifolds, and hence $L_{\bigcirc} \cap M_3 = \redcirc$ where we use the red circle to distinguish it from the surgical knots and links.
+The main tool that we will use is the M-theory/IIB string duality, which maps the Ooguri-Vafa M5-branes to D5-branes that engineer flavor symmetries of the open strings.
+The D3-branes come from the M5-branes wrapping the base three-manifold $M_3$.
+There are many freedoms to intersect the Ooguri-Vafa M5-brane with the three-manifold $M_3$.
+The unknot $\redcirc$ could link to any components of the surgical links and hence the chiral multiplets could be charged under abelian gauge groups $U(1) \times U(1) \times \cdots U(1)$.

-Many steps need to be done to find the dictionary between three-manifolds and 3d gauge theories, and the geometric realization of matters reveals a more complete construction of 3d theories.
-In short, Ooguri-Vafa defects that give flavor symmetries should be combined with the Dehn surgeries of three-manifolds.
-We illustrate the surgery method in Figure \ref{fig:surgeryKde} and summarize the dictionary in Table \ref{tab:dic}.
-The left graph shows the Dehn surgery of three-manifolds $M_3$, which is defined by drilling out the neighborhood of a knot $K$, and then a solid torus is filled in.
-The right graph shows that the OV defect $L$ can be introduced through the solid torus.
-When this solid torus is glued back to form the closed three-manifold $M_3$, flavor symmetry is introduced and the chiral multiplet is geometrically realized.
+This surgery construction is illustrated in Figure \ref{fig:surgeryKde} and the dictionary is shown in Table \ref{tab:dic}.
+In Figure \ref{fig:surgeryKde}, the left graph is the Dehn surgery of three-manifolds $M_3$, defined by drilling out the neighborhood of a knot $K$, and then filling in a solid torus.
+The right graph shows the Ooguri-Vafa Lagrangian $L_\redcirc$ is introduced by attached it to a solid torus.

-It is convenient to use plumbing graphs (which are certain quiver diagrams) to represent 3d theories given by three-manifolds and defects.
-We illustrate an example in Figure \ref{fig:ex0matter}.
-The main ingredients that we introduce are the non-compact defects on the cotangent bundle $T^*M_3$.
-The three-manifold is given by Dehn surgeries along a link of gauge circles, namely $M_3 =\left(S^3\backslash N({\bluecirc}_i) \right)\bigcup_{f_i} (D_2 \times S^1)_i$ where we have filled in solid tori to make it compact and hence $\partial M_3=\emptyset$.
+Let us use plumbing graphs to represent 3d theories, and show an example in Figure \ref{fig:ex0matter}.
+Note that non-compact Ooguri-Vafa Lagrangian branes are located in the cotangent bundle of the three-manifold $T^*M_3$, and hence are parallel.